How Indigenous Knowledge Is Transforming the March for Science

 These organizations, and the Canadian-based Evidence for Democracy, have gone on to mobilize indigenous participation in the march across North America.

-LaPier is slated to speak at the Washington, D.C., event.
-Ecologist Corey Welch (Northern Cheyenne), a SACNAS board member, is also speaking.
+Ecologist Corey Welch (Northern Cheyenne), a SACNAS board member, is speaking at the national march in Washington, D.C.

 “Indigenous peoples were always scientists.”

-Note: Editor's note: A previous version of this article stated that Rosalyn LaPier is speaking at the national march in Washington, D.C.
-This is incorrect.